fastapi/fastapi/docs/en/docs/async.md

-# Asynchronous Code with await and async
+# Asynchronous Code with `await` and `async`

-**Asynchronous code** (also called **concurrency**) allows your program to perform a task in the background while waiting to complete a separate task at the same time.
+**Asynchronous code**, or **concurrency**, allows your program to perform a task in the background while waiting to finish another task at the same time.
 Modern versions of Python have support for **asynchronous code** using **coroutines** with **`async` and `await`** syntax.
-A related process called **parallelism** runs multiple tasks at the same time.

-FastAPI uses concurrency (rooted in the <a href="https://anyio.readthedocs.io/en/stable/" class="external-link" target="_blank">AnyIO Python asynchronous library</a>) for web development and offers the potential to use the benefits of parallelism and multiprocessing for CPU bound workloads like those in Machine Learning systems.

-This document offers an introduction to:
-* Asynchronous code
-* Concurrencies and parallelisms
-* `async` and `await`
-* Coroutines
-* Technical details of concurrency in FastAPI

 ## Asynchronous Code

 **Asynchronous code** refers to the process of how a program does two things at the same time.
 To do this, the asynchronous code tells the program that it needs to wait until `something slow` to finish doing its task.
-During that time, the program can work on another task while it waits for `something slow`.
-Over time, the program can return to `something slow` to see if it's finished its tasks.
+Meanwhile, the program can work on another task while it waits for `something slow` and can return to `something slow` to see if it's finished its tasks.

+It's called "asynchronous" because the program doesn't have to be synchronized with `something slow`, or wait for it to be complete before it can do something else.
+This is opposed to "synchronous" or "sequential" code that follow instructions line-by-line, waiting until a task before starting a new one.

 Many standard <abbr title="Input and Output">I/O</abbr> operations can take up a program's time to complete.
 Some examples of slow tasks include:
 * The data from the client to be sent through the network
 * The contents of a file in the disk to be read by a system
 * A remote API operation
 * A database query to return the results

-It's called "asynchronous" because the program doesn't have to be synchronized with `something slow`, or wait for it to be complete before it can do something else.
-This is opposed to "synchronous" or "sequential" code that follow instructions line-by-line, waiting until a task before starting a new one.

 ---